 2. Use your words to reinforce your confident image.
 When you meet someone new, whether in person or over the phone, always give them your name.
 Leading with a personal introduction underscores the feeling that you respect yourself, and that they should pay attention to what you have to say.

 3. Be willing to accept a compliment.
 Don’t minimize expressions of honor from others.
 Instead of trying to sidestep a compliment, be gracious and appreciative.
-Giving plays an important role in life, but so does the ability to allow yourself to receive.
-Being able to accept form others provides them with an opportunity to experience the joy of giving.
-It’s a sign of solid self-esteem to be able to show genuine appreciation for a gift or complement.
+Giving plays an important role in life, but so does the ability to receive.
+When you accept a compliment graciously, it provides others with an opportunity to experience the joy of giving.
+It’s a sign that you are confident in yourself and genuine in your modesty.

 4. Avoid self-promotion.
 Bragging comes from a lack of self-confidence and a desire for external approval.
-Conversely, genuine modesty is a characteristic of someone who is secure with who they are.
+Conversely, genuine modesty is a characteristic of someone who is confident in, and secure with, who they are.
 People who brag are calling attention to themselves because they don’t feel worthy of respect.
 It’s like wearing a sign that says “please notice me and tell me that I am special?”

 5. Keep the conversation positive.
 Avoid turning your problems into everyone else’s problems.
 Do this by not making problems the centerpiece of your conversation.
 Talk positively about your life and the lives of those around you.
 Train yourself to be aware of, and to move away from, negative thinking.
 Take notice of how often you complain and work to eliminate that tendency.
 When you are tempted to criticize or complain, find a way to turn your thoughts in a positive direction before you speak.